hjson/hjson-js/README.md

 # API

-The API is the same for the browser and node version.
+The API is the same for the browser and node.js version.

 ### Hjson.parse(text, options)